NodyHub/flathunter/README.md

 # Python Flathunter-Helper

 ## WTF!?
-I coded this stuff while it's fucking horrible to find an appartment in muc!!
+I coded this stuff while it is horrible to find an appartment in muc!!

 ## Status
 - [X] Telegram Notifier